GLIMS-RGI/rgi_user_guide/docs/03_data_decription.md

 ## Entity identifiers

-Each entity in each of the RGI 7.0 products (i.e. each glacier, ice complex, centerline or intersect) is given a unique identifier.
+Each entity in each of the RGI 7.0 products (i.e. each glacier, glacier complex, centerline or intersect) is given a unique identifier.
 The identifiers follow the same convention as the product files, but add an additional unique number per entity to the name.
 For example:
 - `RGI2000-v7.0-G-02-00003` is the third glacier in RGI region 02, for the glacier product of RGI 7.0 and the target year 2000.
-- `RGI2000-v7.0-C-11-00005` is the fifth ice complex in RGI region 11, for the glacier complex product of RGI 7.0 and the target year 2000.
+- `RGI2000-v7.0-C-11-00005` is the fifth glacier complex in RGI region 11, for the glacier complex product of RGI 7.0 and the target year 2000.
 - `RGI2000-v7.0-I-13-00005` is the fifth intersect in RGI region 13, for the glacier intersects product of RGI 7.0 and the target year 2000.